bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:17:22

 Exactly.
-There have been ideas in the past for batching `ECDSA` that it's possible with additional witness data, but that's really an ugly layer violating thing you need so I don't think anyone's practically thinking about adding batch validation for ECDSA.
+There have been ideas in the past for batching `ECDSA` that it's possible with additional witness data, but that's really an ugly layer violating thing you need so I don't think anyone's practically thinking about adding batch validation for `ECDSA`.
 It's also annoying so the `Bitcoin script rules` permit signature validations to fail like you could write a script today that's like take us input a signature and verify that it is not a good signature for this public key.
 Like, succeed unless it is a good signature.
 You could write that today, it's dumb, but you, because someone would just not satisfy it by giving an invalid one, but you could.